Research Data Storage Facility

 The RDSF (Research Data Storage Facility) allows you to securely store your University research data in the medium to long-term.

-Each Principal Investigator / academic data steward at the University of Bristol can store up to 5 Terabytes (TB) of data on the RDSF.
-You can use your data storage allocation to store data from multiple research projects.
+Principal Investigators and academic data stewards are allocated up to 5 Terabytes (TB) of storage on the RDSF.
+You can use your allocation to store data from multiple research projects but you have to create a separate RDSF project for each one.

 Storage above 5 TB of data